victorhgo/6.0001-Introduction-to-Computer-Science-and-Programming-in-Python/Lecture 10-11.md

 We started asking the question: How efficient is my algorithm and how can we reason about an algorithm in order to predict the amount of time it will need to solve a problem of a particular size?

 - How can we relate choices in algorithm design to the time efficiency of the resulting algorithm?
-Are there fundtimental limits on the amount of time we will need to solve a particular problem?
+Are there fundamental limits on the amount of time we will need to solve a particular problem?

 An algorithm can be implemented in many different ways, but we want to measure the algorithm itself, not the implementation.